chef-boneyard/chef-fundamentals/slides/adding-cookbooks/01_slide.md

 # Use Your VCS

-Knife currently integrates with Git in the “cookbook site install” command.
+Knife currently integrates with Git in the "cookbook site install" command.

 You can use any version control system you like.